ilknurddemiral/machine-learning/README.md

 This repository contains projects, technical documentation, and application examples developed within the scope of the "Machine Learning with Python" training program provided by BTK Academy.
 The content covers a wide spectrum from fundamental data science methodologies to advanced modeling techniques, aiming to document the data-driven solution development processes.

 # Acknowledgments & Credits / Teşekkür ve Atıf
---- Bu projenin Birliktelik Kural Çıkarımı (Apriori) bölümünde **Yu Mochizuki** tarafından geliştirilen [apyori](https://github.com/ymoch/apyori) kütüphanesi kullanılmıştır.
+ Bu projenin Birliktelik Kural Çıkarımı (Apriori) bölümünde **Yu Mochizuki** tarafından geliştirilen [apyori](https://github.com/ymoch/apyori) kütüphanesi kullanılmıştır.
 Açık kaynak topluluğuna katkıları için teşekkürler.

-This project utilizes the following open-source resources:
-* **Apriori Algorithm Implementation:** The Association Rule Mining section is powered by the [apyori](https://github.com/ymoch/apyori) library developed by **Yu Mochizuki**.
+This project utilizes the [apyori](https://github.com/ymoch/apyori) library developed by **Yu Mochizuki** for the Association Rule Mining (Apriori) section.
 We are grateful for their contribution to the open-source community.